lguerdan/lguerdan.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 description:
+years: [2019, 2018, 2017, 2016]
+pub_formats: ['Conference Papers', 'Workshops & Preprints']

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: LG_website_profile.png
-  address:
+  address: lguerdan [at] cs.cmu.edu

-news: false
+news: true
 social: true
 ---

-I am an MPhil student in the [Computer Laboratory](https://www.cst.cam.ac.uk/) at the University of Cambridge, where I study computer science and conduct research under Dr. Hatice Gunes in the [Affective Intelligence and Robotics Lab](https://www.cl.cam.ac.uk/~hg410/people.html).
-I am broadly interested in research that improves human-machine collaboration through techniques spanning machine learning, human-robot interaction, economics, and cognitive science.

-Previously, I graduated from the University of Missouri with degrees in computer science and psychology.
-While at MU, I worked under Dr. Yi Shang in the [Distributed and Intelligent Computing Lab](http://dslsrv1.rnet.missouri.edu/~shangy/) and co-founded [TigerAware](https://tigeraware.com/), a platform for conducting mobile-based research studies.

-I hope to begin a PhD program fall of 2021, and am fortunate to have the support of an NSF Graduate Research Fellowship.
+I am an incoming PhD student in the [Human-Computer Interaction Institute](https://www.hcii.cmu.edu/) at Carnegie Mellon University.
+I am interested in combining **human and machine strengths** in **value-aligned systems**, and have the support of an NSF [Graduate Research Fellowship](https://www.nsfgrfp.org/).

+My background is in applied machine learning and cognitive science.
+I did my Master's (MPhil) at Cambridge, where I worked on decentralized learning paradigms for interaction under [Hatice Gunes](https://www.cl.cam.ac.uk/~hg410/).
+I also studied Computer Science and Psychology at the University of Missouri, where I worked with [Yi Shang](http://dslsrv1.rnet.missouri.edu/~shangy/) and [Tim Trull](https://psychology.missouri.edu/people/trull), and co-founded [TigerAware](https://tigeraware.com/), a mobile-based research platform.

+Outside research, I've been building a community co-living house in Pittsburgh and *occasionally* [blogging](https://lukeguerdan.com/blog).